Red dots on your penis? 6 possible causes and how to treat it

 While there isn't a cure yet available, you should still seek prompt treatment as symptoms can be mitigated.

-At Pilot, we offer online consultations with Aussie practitioners so you can talk through your diagnosis and get your herpes treatment plan delivered to you every 2 months, ensuring you never have to endure the awkward GP visits and waits in the chemist line.
+Pilot’s clinical herpes treatment will help you navigate herpes by maximising protection.
+We offer online consultations with Aussie practitioners so you can talk through your diagnosis and get your herpes treatment plan delivered to you every 2 months, ensuring you never have to endure the awkward GP visits and waits in the chemist line.

 It's also important to remember to reach out to sexual partners to let them know that they may be at risk of contracting herpes.